In this section

 For a conference about your property:

-Please let us know — before the conference — if you need an interpreter.
-We will then arrange and pay for an interpreter to attend the conference.
+Please let us know—before the conference—if you need an interpreter.
+We will arrange and pay for an interpreter to attend the conference if you are eligible for legal aid funding or if you are attending the conference self-represented.

 Conferences can be held in one room, in separate rooms or by telephone.
 Time is always made for you to meet privately with your lawyer and have a break if you need one.